3d-pli/sphere-histo/CONTRIBUTING.md

 All input to this repository is greatly appreciated.

-### Options of contributing to this project include:
+### Options of contributing to this project include
 - Submitting an issue to report a bug or suggest a feature
 - Creating a pull request to propose additions or corrections to the source code